 The New York Times has praised the “eloquent sensitivity” in pianist Hsiang John Tu’s performance.
-Born in Taipei, Taiwan, he debuted in New York at Alice Tully Hall in Lincoln Center as the winner of the Juilliard School Concerto Competition in 2004, and he returned to the same venue in 2013 as a soloist with the World Civic Orchestra.
-A recipient of Doctoral of Musical Arts degree in Piano Performance from Juilliard, Dr. Tu has held adjunct teaching positions at Utah Valley University and Snow College prior to his appointment as Lecturer in Music (Piano) at University of New Hampshire.
+Born in Taipei, Taiwan, Mr. Tu debuted in New York at Alice Tully Hall in Lincoln Center as the winner of the Juilliard School Concerto Competition, and he returned to the same venue in 2013 as a soloist with the World Civic Orchestra.
+A recipient of the Doctoral of Musical Arts degree in Piano Performance from Juilliard, Hsiang will begin his new appointment as an Assistant Professor in Piano at Virginia Tech in the fall of 2019.

-Recently, Dr. Tu captured the Leschetisky Prize at the American Pederewski Piano Competition and third prize at the Iowa International Piano Competition.
-He has appeared as a soloist with the Sioux City Symphony Orchestra, Louisiana Philharmonic Orchestra, the Calgary Philharmonic Orchestra, Lake George Chamber Orchestra, Snow College Orchestra, Boston University Symphonic Orchestra, and the New England Conservatory Youth Philharmonic Orchestra.
-He has been presented in recitals by the Foundation for Chinese Performing Arts in Boston, the Taipei Economic and Cultural Office in New York, and the Banff Centre in Canada, where he has done a six-month residency.
+Mr. Tu was prize winners at the New Orleans International Piano Competition, the Iowa International Piano Competition, the Texas Kingsville International Piano Concerto Competition, and the American Paderewski Piano Competition.
+Hsiang has appeared as a soloist with the Sioux City Symphony Orchestra, Louisiana Philharmonic Orchestra, the Calgary Philharmonic Orchestra, Lake George Chamber Orchestra, Snow College Orchestra, Boston University Symphonic Orchestra, the New England Conservatory Youth Philharmonic Orchestra, and the University of New Hampshire Wind Symphony and Symphony Orchestra.
+He has been presented in recitals by the Foundation for Chinese Performing Arts in Boston, the Taipei Economic and Cultural Office in New York, the Banff Centre in Canada, and the Park City Music Festival.